 On the left, you’ll find a bridge which will take you over to the other side of the beck.
-This allows you to get up close to the waterfall and see it from both the left and the right-hand sides.
+The bridge allows you to get up close to the waterfall and creates a viewing platform from the left and right.

 Unlike some of the other waterfalls in the Yorkshire Dales, this is somewhere where you can swim.

-You can’t swim directly under the waterfall, it’s almost too shallow, a better area would be down just below the bridge where it’s slightly deeper.
+You can’t swim directly under the waterfall as it’s almost too shallow; a better area would be down just below the bridge, where it’s slightly deeper.
 The only problem is the access to this area is through a small gap in the rocks just over the bridge alongside the cliff-side.

 At the far left-hand side of the waterfall, you’ll find a small cove that runs alongside the cliff-side for around 10 metres right up to the waterfall itself.
 The cove isn’t deep and is somewhere you can easily see to the back off from outside of it.